lwjohnst86/nefa-code/doc/submission/reviewer-response.md

     inflammation and appetite regulation) could also impact insulin sensitivity and beta-cell function, we believe it is an important confounder to adjust for.
-We have included in the conclusions a discussion on how adjustment of waist circumference influences the model and the interpretation.
+We have included in the conclusions a discussion on how adjustment of waist circumference influences the model and the interpretation, as well as show the results of models without waist circumference in the ESM.

 5. *"INTRODUCTION: a clear and well-written introduction with a clear objective and hypothesis"*